Huangphoux/the_datastar_way/README.md

 ### How to do Fat Morphing optimally

--   This is just one way of doing Fat Morphing, Datastar can do polling just fine.
+This is one way of doing Fat Morphing, Datastar can do polling just fine.

 <details><summary>Optimal Fat Morphing</summary>